 KP-8: How Much Do You Really Know About Disability Accommodation?

 Course Description: The Rehabilitation Act is more than 45 years old, and the amendments that changed the Americans With Disabilities Act Amendments Act became effective more than 10 years ago.
 Yet, too many agencies continue to follow outdated procedures that are not compliant with the law.
 Let FELTG take the complexity out of the process.
 An overview of the latest in disability law and walk through the most complex reasonable accommodations, such as requests for telework, will feed attendees the knowledge and confidence to effectively address requests for reasonable accommodation.

 KP-9: The Civil Civil Servant: Protections, Performance, and Conduct

 Course Description: Your new employees have a lot to learn.
 And if their new job is their first, or if they formerly worked for the private sector, then they have a lot to unlearn.
 That’s where Civil Civil Servant comes in.
 The keynote version of FELTG’s half-day and full-day course for new employees explains those aspects of employment that are unique to the federal workplaces, such as merit system principles, as well as EEO, whistleblower, and retaliation protections.
 And we’ll explain that they can be fired for misconduct and performance – and they do have to abide by supervisors’ rules.
-Civil Civil Servant meet the requirements for the mandatory No FEAR Act training for new employees.
+Civil Civil Servant meets the requirements for the mandatory No FEAR Act training for new employees.

 Upcoming Training Events